Predicting Good Quantum Circuit Compilation Options: Proposed Solution: Predicting Good Compilation Options

 Once a sufficiently large set of circuits has been gathered, \emph{all} possible combinations of compilation options are executed and evaluated using the metric from \autoref{sec:eval_metric} for each of the training circuits using the pipeline from \autoref{sec:pipeline}.
 Then, the best combination of compilation options is stored as the classification label for this particular training circuit.

 \begin{example} In order to generate training data based on the compilation options from~\autoref{ex:compilation_paths} and the evaluation metric from \autoref{ex:eval_metric}, the benchmark library MQT Bench~\cite{quetschlich2022mqtbench} has been used.
 It provides a large selection of benchmarks covering all kinds of quantum computing applications on various abstraction levels.
-Here, $2098$ benchmarks from the \enquote{target-independent} level from $2$ up to $130$ qubits have been utilized.
-Using a timeout of $120$s for each combination of compilation options (as a \mbox{trade-off} between execution time and the number of successful compilations), classification labels have been determined as illustrated in \autoref{fig:training_data}.
-For each training circuit, all suitable combinations of compilation options are executed once to determine its corresponding evaluation score.
-Afterwards, the combination of compilation options leading to the highest evaluation score is the best combination of compilation options and, thus, the classification label for that training circuit. \end{example}
+Here, $3000$ benchmarks have been utilized from the \enquote{target-independent} level from $2$ to $127$ qubits.
+Using a timeout of $300$s for each combination of compilation options (as a \mbox{trade-off} between execution time and the number of successful compilations), classification labels have been determined as illustrated in \autoref{fig:training_data}.
+For each training circuit, all suitable combinations of compilation options are executed once to determine their corresponding evaluation scores.
+Subsequently, the combination of compilation options leading to the highest evaluation score is the best combination of compilation options and thus the classification label for that training circuit. \end{example}

-After generating the labelled training data---consisting of the initial quantum circuits and the computed best combinations of compilation options---the training circuits are transformed into \emph{feature vectors} to be suitable for training a classifier.
-Based on that, the classifier is able to predict good combinations of compilation options for quantum circuits not used as training data (referred to as \emph{unseen} test circuits in the following) based on their features.
+After generating the labeled training data---consisting of the initial quantum circuits and the best combinations of compilation options---the training circuits are transformed into \emph{feature vectors} to be suitable for training a classifier.
+On the basis of that, the classifier is able to predict good combinations of compilation options for quantum circuits not used as training data (referred to as \emph{unseen} test circuits in the following) based on their features.
 As for the evaluation metric, the features extracted from the input quantum circuit can be designed to be arbitrarily complex.